 To enable the stable pointing at the milli-arcsecond level required by JWST to achieve its scientific objectives, JWST is also equipped with a Fine Guidance Sensor (FGS).

-JWST will launch on an Ariane 5 from ESA’s Spaceport in Kourou in October 2018.
+JWST will launch on an Ariane 5 from ESA’s Spaceport in Kourou in Spring 2019.
 The spacecraft must be cooled down to approximately -230ºC so that the instruments’ own infrared emission cannot overwhelm the faint signals from observed objects.
 It will therefore orbit Lagrange Point 2, 1.5 million km beyond Earth’s orbit, away from the Sun.
 This special location keeps pace with Earth as we orbit the Sun.
 It offers a clearer view of the cosmos than an orbit around Earth, which would result in the spacecraft passing in and out of Earth's shadow and causing it to heat up and cool down, distorting its view.
 Free from this restriction and far away from the heat radiated by Earth, L2 provides a much more stable viewpoint.